pdenya/cctimesheet/README.md

 A: Yes!
 The output provides verifiable timestamps and session IDs for audit purposes.
 Consider adding your own verification process.

 **Q: Does this modify my Claude Code data?**
 A: No. The tool only reads JSONL files.
-All data is stored separately in `claude_messages.db`.
+All data is temporarily stored (or in a separate database if --db is used).

 **Q: What if I have multiple Claude Code installations?**
 A: Use `--projects-dir` to specify the location of your `.claude/projects` directory.